LuanCassiano/CinePlus/Readme.md

     yarn
 ```

-to install the dependencies.
+to install the all dependencies.

-Then run
+After installing dependencies, we need to install the pod

 ```
     cd ios && pod install